crey-framework/conjurer/README.md

 ### License

-The provided source code is licensed under the therms of the [MIT license](LICENSE).
+The provided source code is licensed under the terms of the [MIT license](LICENSE).

 ### Usage